Fine regularity of L\'evy processes and linear (multi)fractional stable motion: Introduction

 \section{Introduction}

 The study of sample path continuity and H\"older regularity of stochastic processes is a very active field of research in probability theory.
-The existing literature provides a variety of uniform results on local regularity, especially on the modulus of continuity, for rather general classes of random fields (see e.g. \citet{Marcus.Rosen(2006)}, \citet{Adler.Taylor(2007)} on Gaussian processes and \citet{Xiao(2010)} for more recent developments).
+The existing literature provides a variety of uniform results on local regularity, especially on the modulus of continuity, for rather general classes of random fields (see e.g. \citet{Marcus.Rosen-2006}, \citet{Adler.Taylor-2007} on Gaussian processes and \citet{Xiao-2010} for more recent developments).

-On the other hand, the structure of pointwise regularity is often more complex, in particular as it often happens to behave erratically as time passes.
-Such sample path behaviour was first put into light for Brownian motion by \citet{Orey.Taylor(1974)} and \citet{Perkins(1983)}.
-They respectively studied \emph{fast} and \emph{slow points}, which characterize logarithmic variations of the pointwise modulus of continuity, and proved that the sets of times with a given pointwise regularity have a particular fractal geometry. \citet{Khoshnevisan.Shi(2000)} recently extended the fast points study to fractional Brownian motion.
+On the other hand, the structure of pointwise regularity is generally more complex as the latter often tends to behave erratically as time passes.
+This type of sample path behaviour was first put into light on Brownian motion by \citet{Orey.Taylor-1974} and \citet{Perkins-1983}.
+They respectively studied \emph{fast} and \emph{slow points} which characterize logarithmic variations of the pointwise modulus of continuity, and proved that the sets of times with a given pointwise regularity have a distinct fractal geometry. \citet{Khoshnevisan.Shi-2000} have recently extended this study of fast points to fractional Brownian motion.

-As exhibited by \citet{Jaffard(1999)}, L\'evy processes with a jump compound also display an interesting pointwise behaviour.
-Indeed, for this class of random fields, the pointwise exponent varies randomly inside a closed interval as time passes.
-This seminal work has been enhanced and extended by \citet{Durand(2009)}, \citet{Durand.Jaffard(2011)} and \citet{Barral.Fournier.ea(2010)}.
-Particularly, the latter proves that Markov processes have a range of admissible pointwise behaviours much wider than L\'evy processes.
-In the aforementioned works, \emph{multifractal analysis} happens to be the key concept for the study and the characterisation of local fluctuations of pointwise regularity.
-In order to be more specific, let us first recall the definition of the different notions previously outlined. \begin{definition} A function $f:\R\rightarrow\R^d$ belongs to $C^\alpha_t$, with $t\in\R$ and $\alpha>0$, if there exist $C>0$, $\rho>0$ and a polynomial $P_t$ of degree less than $\alpha$ such that
+Lévy processes with a jump compound also present an interesting pointwise behaviour.
+Indeed, \citet{Jaffard-1999} has proved that despite the random variations of the pointwise exponent, the level sets of the latter show a specific fractal structure.
+This seminal work has been enhanced and extended by \citet{Durand-2009}, \citet{Durand.Jaffard-2012} and \citet{Barral.Fournier.ea-2010}.
+Particularly, the latter have proved that Markov processes have a range of admissible pointwise behaviours wider and richer than Lévy processes.
+In the aforementioned works, \emph{multifractal analysis} happens to be the key concept to study and characterise the local fluctuations of the pointwise regularity.
+In order to be more specific, we recall a few definitions. \begin{definition}[Pointwise exponent] A function $f:\R\rightarrow\R^d$ belongs to $C^\alpha_t$, where $t\in\R$ and $\alpha>0$, if there exist $C>0$, $\rho>0$ and a polynomial $P_t$ of degree less than $\alpha$ such that